olivertan1999/Fraudulent-Transaction-Identification/README.md

 #### There are around 16 million credit cards on issue in Australia, and the number is over 1 billion worldwide.
 This is a goldmine for cybercriminals who make unauthorised payment to obtain goods or services (i.e.,credit card fraud).
 Worldwide losses from card fraud is expected to reach US$31 billion in 2020.
 Banks and card companies are strongly motivated to develop anti-fraud technologies.
 They prevented two-thirds of the attempted card fraud in the UK in 2018,4 but this is a never-ending battle.

-There are various anti-fraud algorithms.
-The core of those algorithms are rules and statistics (machine learning algorithms) to classify whether a transaction is abnormal and likely to be fraudulent.
-For example, a transaction well beyond the credit limit of a card is likely to be fraudulent, and so are two transactions of the same card issued at almost the same time but from two different cities.

-In this assignment, you will write a program to process credit card and transaction records and identify fraudulent transactions.
-Note that you do not need to be an anti-fraud expert to complete this assignment.
-You are given a list of credit card records and transactions to be processed in the following format.
+#### This program serves the purpose of processing credit card and transaction records and identify fraudulent transactions.
+List of credit card records and transactions to be processed should be in the following format.

-3tu2iywy 10000 800<br/>
+> 3tu2iywy 10000 800<br/>
 ceww0p66 150 100<br/>
 v0xyil5t 3000 500<br/>
 vb3dtxp0 5000 300<br/>